jupyterhub/jupyterhub/docs/source/rbac/index.md

 ## Definitions

 **Scopes** are specific permissions used to evaluate API requests.
-For example: the API endpoint `users/servers`, which enables starting or stopping user servers, is guarded by the scope `users:servers`.
+For example: the API endpoint `users/servers`, which enables starting or stopping user servers, is guarded by the scope `servers`.

 Scopes are not directly assigned to requesters.
 Rather, when a client performs an API call, their access will be evaluated based on their assigned roles.